Ancient Gold (and occasional silver!) Coins

 deposited this hoard into the ground.
 A

-very good coin for issue, bearing in mind its nearly 80 years in circulation,
+very good coin for issue, bearing in mind its nearly 80 years of circulation,

 but more than that, true history in a coin!